 Leroy Fox on Sharon Amity is a great pick for a family lunch or late night drinks with girlfriends.
 Their patio is like a restaurant of its own, with plenty of homey touches and big screens to keep everyone happy.
 Plus their drink menu is one of the best in town, taking up a full page of their menu Keep up with their specials here.

 And the Village Tavern patio on Barclay Downs is a long time favorite of Charlotteans.
 The restaurant interior is clubby and tavern-like, but the expansive patio offers dozens of tables to enjoy our sunny southern days.
-Village Tavern is another great option for family patio meals, with a designated kids menu, and a popular Sunday brunch for after church.
+Village Tavern is another great option for family patio meals, with a designated kids menu, and a popular Sunday brunch.

 Myers Park / Eastover